-Whatever the truth of his origins and age, Billy Blue arrived in Sydney in 1801 and completed his sentence in 1803.
+Sentenced to 7 years, Billy served almost 5 of these on board the hulks prior to being transported to NSW.
+Billy Blue arrived in Sydney in 1801 and completed his sentence in 1803.
 In 1805, living in a house at The Rocks, he married the English convict Elizabeth Williams and they had six children.

 Contemporary sources tell us that Billy had a genial and entertaining nature.
 He gained the favour of Governor Macquarie, who appointed him harbour watchman in 1811.
 One of the perks of the job was the provision of a stone hexagonal (six-sided) watch house overlooking the harbour, on the eastern side of Circular Quay.
 The house soon became known as Billy Blue’s cottage.

 A track (now known as Blues Point Road) soon led from the Blues Point wharf up to St Leonards, and Billy Blue’s ferry service became the first and major transport link that helped open up the north shore for settlers.
-In fact within a short time Billy owned so many small ferry boats that Macquarie joked that with such a fleet he should be called Commodore (a high ranking naval officer).
-The nickname stuck and from that day on Billy Blue became known as The Old Commodore.
+Within a short time Billy owned many small ferry boats.
+Billy also took the opportunity to make money in other ways, and in 1818 was arrested for smuggling rum.
+Whilst he lost his job as watchman, he was able to continue to run the ferry service.

 In 1822 Billy’s benefactor, Governor Macquarie, returned to his native land and business rivals were temporarily successful in shutting down Billy’s ferry service through various allegations.
 He regained the right to run it again in 1825.